sashalex007/quartz_blog/content/leetcode/Maximize score of numbers in ranges.md

 How do you make the connection from "minimum difference" to "jumps"?
 Well if you think about it, the size of a jump `x`  **guarantees** that no two numbers landed on (chosen) will be **less than `x` apart**.
 Admittedly, this is a subtle connection.

+**Review 2**
+Took a few minutes of thinking, but I solved this without too many problems.

 #review
 #hard
 #insane